 The Registrant did not provide a fully detailed read-across hypothesis.
-However in ECHA's understanding, based on the content of the dossier, the Registrant's working read-across hypothesis is that the substance(s) selected for higher tier testing can address the limited structural diversity within the category, and this will enable prediction of the toxicological properties within the category.
-Additionally, the Registrant assumes, based on chemicals similarity and currently limited other data, that substances will exhibit similar toxicity, and that bioavailability and toxicity of the substances belonging to this category are relatively low.
+However in ECHA's understanding, based on the content of the dossier, the Registrants working read-across hypothesis is that the substance(s) selected for higher tier testing can address the structural diversity within the category, and this will enable prediction of the toxicological properties within the category.

+Additionally, the Registrant assumes, based on chemicals similarity and currently limited other data that substances will exhibit similar toxicity, and that bioavailability and toxicity of the substances belonging to this category are relatively low.
+In particular, the Registrant assumes that the substance subject to this decision will not be found potentially more hazardous than the source substance of the read-across Rosin (CAS No. 8050-09-7).

 0.3.
-Information submitted or planned by the Registrant to support the grouping of substances and read-across approach
+Information submitted by the Registrant to support the grouping of substances and read-across approach

 The Registrant has provided a justification document for the category of 'Rosins and their salts'.
-This document contains an overview of the grouping approach proposed; additional information on the testing proposals for sub-chronic toxicity (90-days)and pre-natal developmental toxicity, including a rationale for selection of test material(s); a summary of the composition ranges and physico-chemical properties of the substance concerned by the category; information on the underlying chemistry; and an overview of planned/on-going experimental work (ex vivo absorption tests and combined repeated dose toxicity study with the reproduction/developmental toxicity screening tests, OECD Guideline 422) intended to increase the scientific reliability of the grouping and read-across approach.
+This document contains an overview of the grouping approach proposed; additional information on the testing proposals for sub-chronic toxicity (90-days), pre-natal developmental toxicity, including a rationale for selection of test material(s); a summary of the composition ranges and physico-chemical properties of the substance concerned by the category; information on the underlying chemistry; and an overview of planned/on-going experimental work (ex vivo absorption tests and combined repeated dose toxicity study with the reproduction/developmental toxicity screening tests, OECD Guideline 422) intended to increase the scientific reliability of the grouping and read-across approach.

 Furthermore, the Registrant has provided an oral (feeding) Reproduction/Developmental Toxicity Screening Test (OECD Guideline 421) Rosin CAS 8050-09-7.
 ECHA notes that following feeding of Rosin, the NOAEL for reproductive toxicity was considered to be 3000 ppm (248-309 mg/kg/day).
 In addition, several sub-chronic and chronic studies made with Rosin and Rosin oligomers were provided.
-These tests have been performed in early 1960's in test laboratories.
-ECHA notes that these studies cannot be fully relied on as, to ECHA's knowledge, during the time when these studies were performed, these laboratories have provided inadequate and unreliable data.
+These tests have been performed in early sixties in test laboratories.
+ECHA notes that these studies cannot be fully relied on as, to ECHA's knowledge during the time when these studies were performed, these laboratories have provided inadequate and unreliable data.

 The Registrant has also provided physical-chemical data that shows no significant difference among the members of the category.
-For example data on physical state, density, vapor pressure and on partition coefficient suggest that there is similarity among the substances.
+For example data on physical state, density, and vapour pressure and on partition coefficient suggest that there is similarity among the substances.

-Furthermore, as there currently is very limited toxicological information available for the substances in this category, the Registrant commits in the testing program to address this deficiency by conducting ex vivo absorption tests on all the substances in the category and combined repeated dose toxicity study with the reproduction/developmental toxicity screening tests (OECD Guideline 422) on Rosin, CAS 8050-09-7, Rosin, hydrogenated, CAS 65997-06-0, Rosin, oligomers 65997-05-9, and on Rosin, reaction products with formaldehyde CAS 91081-53-7.
+Furthermore, as there currently is very limited toxicological information available for the substances in this category, the Registrant commits in the testing program to address this deficiency by conducting ex vivo absorption tests on all the substances in the category and combined repeated dose toxicity study with the reproduction/developmental toxicity screening tests (OECD Guideline 422) on Rosin, (CAS 8050-09-7), Rosin, hydrogenated, (CAS 65997-06-0), Rosin, oligomers (CAS No. 65997-05-9), and on Rosin, reaction products with formaldehyde (CAS 91081-53-7).

-The Registrant intends to use the information obtained from the absorption study as a quantitative indication of uptake and as a qualitative assessment of which chemical species are absorbed.
+The Registrants intends to use the information obtained from the absorption study as a quantitative indication of uptake and as a qualitative assessment of which chemical species that are absorbed.
 Both ex vivo absorption and OECD 422 studies are intended to support the read-across hypothesis and provide information to what extent the toxicological properties vary within the category.